Krealle/Cell_UnitFrames/README.md

 [def:short] - Displays the deficit as a shortvalue.
 [def:per] - Displays the deficit as a percentage.
 [def:per-short] - Displays the deficit as a percentage without decimals.

+[healabs] - Displays the amount of heal absorbs.
+[healabs:short] - Displays the amount of heal absorbs as a shortvalue.
+[healabs:per] - Displays the amount of heal absorbs as a percentage.
+[healabs:per-short] - Displays the amount of heal absorbs as a percentage without decimals.
 ```

 ## Issues / Feature Requests